 Honey Bunny: When you go on like this, you know what you sound like?
 Pumpkin: I sound like a sensible fucking man, is what I sound like.
 Honey Bunny: You sound like a duck.
 Quack, quack, quack, quack, quack, quack, quack...

 Disproportionate Retribution: Subverted.
 Everybody thinks that Marsellus threw somebody out of a five story window for giving his wife a foot massage, but Mia denies it ever happened.
 Of course, Mia is an Unreliable Narrator so the exact truth is left ambiguous to the audience.

 Pragmatic Villainy: He seems to run a pretty efficient criminal organization.
 Case in point: apparently when Vincent was acting up due to his drug habit, Marsellus shipped him off to Amsterdam for a few years.

+N-Word Privileges: Although he really shouldn't have them, under the circumstances Jules lets it slide.
 His wife is black, and it's implied that he and Jules go way back, so it's likely that he has enough black friends and family in his everyday life that he's been accepted into the culture and acclimated to it well enough himself.
 Notice how he doesn't say it in a racially insulting tone like the rednecks do, but in a more general sense.

 Odd Friendship: Many people wonder why a gangsta like Jules knows a neurotic suburbanite like Jimmy.
 The reason...